microsoft/mu_basecore/Docs/feature_memory_protection.md

 guard page, meaning either overflow or underflow can be caught consistently but not both.
 The head/tail alignment is set in [HeapGuardPolicy](#heapguardpolicy).

-The avialable settings match the EFI memory types as well as the OEMReserved and OSReserved regions defined in the UEFI specification.
+The available settings match the EFI memory types as well as the OEMReserved and OSReserved regions defined in the UEFI specification.

 ## HeapGuardPolicy